ejconlon/donutz/README.md

 ## License

 This project is MIT-licensed.

 It contains vendored poritions of the Fennel language source code, which is also [MIT-licensed]( https://github.com/bakpakin/Fennel/blob/main/LICENSE).

+It also contains portions of the 8fl project source code, which has some don't-be-evil license, so don't be evil.